bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

   but don't need all the features and management of a full-fledged Kubernetes cluster?
-Or do you crave the serverless model with no management and _only-pay-what-you-use_ billing of other FaaS platforms, but find the runtime model and supported languages/versions too limited?
+Or do you crave the serverless model with no management and _only-pay-what-you-use_ billing of other FaaS platforms, but find the runtime model and supported languages or versions too limiting?
 Let's have a look at [_Google Cloud Run_](https://cloud.google.com/run/) - a fully managed serverless platform for running stateless HTTP-driven containers.
 And where you only pay for resources used when handling requests.